juliaseid/wordcounter/readme.md

 1. Clone this repository from GitHub.
 2. Open the downloaded directory in a text editor of your choice.
   (VSCode, Atom, etc.)
-3. To install the REPL dotnet script, run dotnet tool install -g dotnet-script in your terminal.
+3. Navigate to the WordCounter.Tests directory, and in your terminal, run "dotnet restore" to install dependencies.
-4. Run the program with the command dotnet build.
+4. Navigate back to the WordCounter directory, and in your terminal, run "dotnet build", followed by "dotnet run" to launch the application in your browser.

 ## Known Bugs